 Do you feel bad when your messages are not replied to immediately?
 If you expect the receiver to respond to you as soon as the message shows read/ticked blue, and it does not happen.
 Therefore, there is no need to feel chaotic, impatient, and disturbed.

 In digital space, we are clueless about the situation of the receiver.
 Delayed responses may not be due to ignorance.
 There are chances that the receiver is busy with some personal and professional assignments or maybe in some emergency.

 Let me tell you: There is no hard rule; ‘sent and replied at the same time.’

 A relevant story of my friend

-Alex (original name confidential), a friend of mine, is extremely talkative and extrovert.
-He is a regular user of social media sites and perceives his life almost nothing without it.
+Alex (original name confidential), a friend of mine, is extremely talkative and extroverted.
+He is a regular user of social media sites and perceives his life as almost nothing without it.
 I have witnessed him making and breaking relations with each rising day.
-He always expects his friends to remain continuously engaged with him in sharing photos, videos, chats and video calling.
+He always expects his friends to remain continuously engaged with him in sharing photos, videos, chats, and video calling.